1-800-935-2620 Speak to a Tour Expert

 Peljesac Peninsula / Korcula Island

-Journey to Korcula today, along the narrow and scenic Peljesac Peninsula to its very tip.
+Journey to Korcula today, along the narrow and scenic Peljesac Peninsula to its tip.
 The last stretch to Korcula will be done by car ferry.
-For the next two nights, stay with generous hosts – locals who rent out their rooms in the summer season.
+For the next two nights, you’ll stay with local hosts who rent out their rooms in the summer.
 The rooms, while simple, are the best way to put money back into the local economy.
-When you arrive, head out for a sunset hike to Zrnovo village.
-Wind through old villages next to olive trees and soak up the view over Peljesac Channel.
-End your hike when you arrive at a family-owned restaurant in Zrnovo village and sit down for an included dinner of local ingredients, including traditional Dalmatian meat loaf or pasticada (traditional stewed beef) and some fresh grilled vegetables with olive oil, usually served with fresh goat and sheep cheeses (and maybe some smoked ham to tie it all together).
-Return back to Korcula via private vehicle and use the evening to relax.
+When you arrive, head out for a sunset hike to Lumbarda Village.
+Wind through olive groves, vineyards and town promenade overlooking the archipelago, and soak up the view over Peljesac Channel.
+When you arrive at a family-owned restaurant, sit down for an included dinner of local ingredients, including traditional Dalmatian meat loaf or pasticada (traditional stewed beef) and some fresh grilled vegetables with olive oil, usually served with fresh goat and sheep cheeses (and maybe some smoked ham to tie it all together).
+Return to Korcula via private vehicle and relax.

 18. Day 18